Hay Fever (Allergic Rhinitis)

 Allergens are unique to each individual and are often harmless substances that the immune system mistakes for something dangerous.
 Even small amounts of allergens can cause hay fever in some people if they are particularly sensitive to an allergen.

-Common allergens that cause hay fever are dust mites, dust, mould, assorted pollens, animal furs, cigarette smoke, general air pollutants, gluten and latex.
+Common allergens that cause hay fever are dust mites, dust, mold, assorted pollens, animal furs, cigarette smoke, general air pollutants, gluten, and latex.

 Hay Fever Season In Australia

 Some people experience what’s known as seasonal hay fever.
-This occurs during particular seasons of the year due to high amounts of allergens in the air such as pollen.
+This occurs during particular seasons of the year due to high amounts of allergens, such as pollen.

-Unlike most of the world which experiences their hay fever/ allergy season mostly during spring, Australian hay fever season can vary from state to state due to Australia’s size, variety of pollens and different climates.
+Unlike most of the world, which experiences their hay fever/ allergy season mostly during spring, the Australian hay fever season can vary from state to state due to Australia’s size, variety of pollens, and different climates.
 Exactly when you may experience your allergy season may be different to others, but there are general rules.

-Sydney, Adelaide and Canberra have moderate pollen count around spring which then peaks from September to December.
+- Sydney, Adelaide, and Canberra have moderate pollen counts around spring, which then peak from September to December.

-There are a number of ways to diagnose hay fever.
+There are several ways to diagnose hay fever.

 Examination